 The reported summary of the terms and conditions for assistance did not include the anticipated wage rates.

+Effect:

-Effect: There was noncompliance with Section 32-11a(c) of the General intent of the law without violating confidentiality of recipient information.
+There was noncompliance with Section 32-11a(c) of the General Statutes.

+Cause: We were informed that the Authority thinks that it adhered to the intent of the law without violating confidentiality of recipient information.